astronomer/docs/learn/airflow-advanced-cluster-policies.md

 :::

-Task Instance policy allows you to alter task instances before being queued by the Airflow scheduler.
-This is different from the `task_policy` function, which inspects and mutates tasks “as defined”, whereas task instance policies inspect and mutate task instances before execution.
+Task Instance policy allows you to alter task instances before the Airflow scheduler queues them.
+This is different from the `task_policy` function, which inspects and mutates tasks “as defined”.
+By contrast, task instance policies inspect and mutate task instances before execution.

 Some example implementations include:

-- Enforce a specific queue for certain Airflow Operators.
+- Enforcing a specific queue for certain Airflow Operators.
-- Modify a task instance between retries.
+- Modifying a task instance between retries.

 #### Example